Are there any vaccinations I should get or other health precautions to take as I prepare for my move to your city?

 The government has opted to have private insurance companies provide the coverage to use market forces to cut healthcare costs.
 In addition, the insurers are not permitted to refuse anyone the basic package regardless of age, employment status or general health.

 What is the word for "doctor" in the local language?

 What is the best way to locate a suitable health care provider?

 If you have any medical questions or need help, you should call your huisarts first.
-If your huisarts thinks you need more specialized expertise, he or she will refer you to a specialist.
+If your huisarts thinks you need more specialised expertise, he or she will refer you to a specialist.
 Huisarts can also recommend medication and provide prescriptions.

-The best place to start looking for a huisarts is in your neighborhood.
+The best place to start looking for a huisarts is in your neighbourhood.
 At the City Hall, you can ask for a "gemeentegids."
 This is a booklet issued by your municipality containing information on just about everything relevant to Amsterdam, such as local huisartsen, sport, schools, lawyers, day care, churches, etc.